eeelbrens/shuntingyard/README.md

 Basic python implementation for Dijkstra's shunting yard algorithm including a calculator.
 Made by a CS/DS freshman.

 First, a little bit of context:
-Shunting yard algorithm is an algorithm devised by Esdger Dijkstra for converting ordinary infix mathematical operators into postfix (or RPN, the acronym for Reverse Polish Notation).
+Shunting yard algorithm is an algorithm devised by Edsger Dijkstra for converting ordinary infix mathematical operators into postfix (or RPN, the acronym for Reverse Polish Notation).
 For example, you would write `3 + 4 * 5` as `3 4 5 * +`, and `3 / ( 2 + 1 )` as `3 2 1 + /`.

 This algorithm makes it easier for machines to calculate math operations since it's closer to machine language.
 In fact, [HP used it in its earliest calculators in the 70s (e.g. HP-35 and HP-45)](https://en.wikipedia.org/wiki/Reverse_Polish_notation#Hewlett-Packard).
 It also eliminates the need for brackets, since the order of calculation depends on the order and placement of the operators themselves, and not on the conventional order of precedence used in infix.